Nota: a proposito della tesi che crescita Cina è un bluff

 companies and others are seeking to buy up iron ore mines and bring more iron

-.
+ore into supply.
 Mittal Steel Co. of the Netherlands, for example, is

-pursuing iron ore mines in Liberia
+pursuing iron ore mines in Liberia.

 The IISI